Arabic (Modern Standard) Upper Intermediate Course

 Mode of Attendance: Part-time

 Fees: Course fees quoted are per term of 10 weeks.

-A one-year course in Modern Standard Arabic for students at upper intermediate level, who have completed the Lower Intermediate Course or its equivalent.
+A one-year weekday evening or Saturday daytime course in Modern Standard Arabic for upper intermediate learners.

 Language Centre How To Apply